Androsh7/Windows_Toolkit/README.md

   - [ ] WIP - TCP_Receiver.ps1 - allow for two-way communication
 - UDP Transmitter/Receiver - Similar to the TCP Transmitter/Receiver this currently only allows for one-way communication
   - [ ] WIP - allow for two-way communciation
-- TCP Scanner - TCP full-connect scanner that uses PS job to scan multiple ports at once
+- TCP Scanner - TCP full-connect scanner that uses multiple tcp sockets attempting asynchronous connections
 - ICMP Scanner - ICMP ping sweep scanner that pings each specified host or a range of hosts one-by-one
   - [ ] WIP - optimize with PS jobs to allow multiple simultaneous scans
 - Basic Shortcuts - The program currently has shortcuts for the following programs: